 Concern that tens of millions of migrants could come to Europe within a few years is unrealistic.
 Europe has been for a long time regarded as a region of stability and justice.
 But not everyone wants and can come here: data from 196 countries show that from 1990 to 2010, the largest movements occurred between South and West Asia, from Latin to North America and within Africa.
 In 2016, 80% of the world’s 65 million forcibly displaced persons was hosted by developing countries.

 Since 2015, many of the most widely shared news about refugees and migrants have been completely made up or distorted.
 Many of them originated on Russian government-controlled or obscure websites affiliated to the disinformation campaign.
 In some cases, such misinformations have been cited by Czech politicians and republished in the Czech media.
-In September 2015, the management of TV Prima, the third most watched TV in the Czech Republic instructed its editors to portray refugees as a danger.
+In September 2015, the management of TV Prima, the third most watched TV in the Czech Republic, acted against professional standards by instructing its reporters to portray refugees as a danger in the news.